Ramblings on the freeness of affine hypersurfaces: Introduction

-If $C:f=0$ is the usual projectivization of the curve $X$, obtained by taking the closure of $X$ in the complex projective plane $\PP^2$, then in Theorem \ref{thm1} we show that there is a natural epimorphism $\phi: AR(f) \to AR(g)$, where $AR(f)$ is the module of syzygies among the partial derivatives $f_x, f_y,f_z$ of $f$.
+If $D:f=0$ is the usual projectivization of the hypersurface $X$, obtained by taking the closure of $X$ in the complex projective space $\PP^n$, then in Theorem \ref{thm1} we show that there is a natural epimorphism $\phi: AR(f) \to AR(g)$, where $AR(f)$ is the module of syzygies among the partial derivatives $f_0, \ldots,f_n$ of $f$.
 This result is refined in Corollary \ref{corthm1}, where we show that there are isomorphisms $\phi_s: AR(f)_s \to AR(g)_{\leq s}$ for all integers $s$.

-We give a proof of the (perhaps folklore) result saying that any affine plane curve $X:g=0$ is free, that is the $R$-module $Der(g)$ is free of rank two, see Theorem \ref{thmA}.
-As a consequence, the ideal $A(g)=J_g:(g)$ is either the whole ring $R$, or it is generated by exactly two elements for any curve $X:g=0$.
-Here $J_g$ is the Jacobian ideal of $g$, generated by $g_x$ and $g_y$, see Corollary \ref{corA}.
-We also show that the characterization of a basis of the free module $Der(g)$ given by K. Saito in the local analytic case also essentially works in this global algebraic setting, see Proposition \ref{propA}.
+For affine hypersurfaces, we introduce two notions of freenees, the $A$-freeness and the $A_0$-freeness, related to the freeness of the $R$-module $Der(g)$, and respectively $Der_0(g)$, see Definition \ref{defFree}.
+The $A$-freeness is close to the usual freeness in the setting (L) and the $A_0$-freeness is close to the usual freeness in the setting (P).
+In Proposition \ref{propF0} and Corollary \ref{corF0} we describe some situations when the affine hypersurface $X$ is $A$-free if and only if $X$ is $A_0$-free.
+The following question is open, though we believe the answer should be affirmative.

+\begin{question} Does there exist an affine hypersurface $X \subset \C^n$, with $n \geq 3$, such that $X$ is $A_0$-free, but not $A$-free ? \end{question}

+There is a characterization of bases of the free $R$-module $Der(g)$, the so called {\it Saito's Criterion}, similar to the known results in the the settings (L) and (P), see Proposition \ref{propA}.
+Using this result, we show that the {\it Milnor fibers of weighted homogeneous polynomials} are always $A$-free, and sometimes also $A_0$-free, see Proposition \ref{propKS}, and construct explicit bases for the free $R$-module $Der(g)$ in these cases.

+Another class of free affine hypersurfaces comes from the following fact: if the projective hypersurface $D$ is free, then the affine part $X$ is $A$-free, see Corollary \ref{corF1}.

+We write down a proof of the folklore result saying that an affine hypersurface is free if and only if all of its singularities are free, in the sense of K. Saito's definition in the local setting, see Theorem \ref{thmA}.
+A rather a surprizing consequence of this result is that any smooth affine hypersurface is $A$-free, while it was known that a free projective hypersurface must have a codimension one singular locus.

+In particular, any affine plane curve $X:g=0$ is both $A$-free and $A_0$-free, see Corollary \ref{corA}.
+Moreover, in this case the ideal $A(g)=J_g:(g)$, where $J_g$ denotes the Jacobian ideal of $g$, is either the whole ring $R$, or it is minimally generated by exactly two elements.